Most of the times, you will find indoor plants being grown in soil.

 - Passive hydroponics is a method of growing plants in an inorganic solid medium like clay pebbles or perlite.
 This method uses two pots.
 The inner pot is for plant and clay pebbles while the outer pot has water.

 Indoor Water Plants that are Easy to Maintain

 Let me now tell you the best indoor water plants that you can keep in your houses or offices.

 For each plant, I have covered how to grow it and take care of it.

 It is also called devils ivy as its a strong plant and can grow even when kept in the dark.
 In my experience, this is one of the hardest plants to kill (not that I am out there to kill it!).
 It can withstand extreme neglect and harsh conditions.

-Apart from adding to the decor, money plant reduces harmful substances from the indoor air and gives out oxygen (even during the night).
+Apart from adding to the decor, the money plant reduces harmful substances from the indoor air and gives out the oxygen (even during the night).

 Growing Pothos (Money plant)

 It is very easy to grow money plant from an existing money plant.
 It is also called rooting.

 - Cut a stem with three nodes on it.
 Nodes are points from where the leaves grow.
 You can take plants with more nodes but take care that the stem is delicate and cannot stand lots of weight.